-We are putting a variety of measures in place to minimise the risks posed by COVID-19 for new students intending to join us in September 2020.
+We are putting a variety of measures in place to minimise the risks posed by Covid-19 for new students intending to join us in September 2020 or January 2021.
 We understand that some of you will be concerned and we want to offer you every reassurance about starting your studies with us.

-Whether you are worried that you might not be able to take your final A-level examinations, or anxious that you may not be able to travel to Buckingham for the start of the new academic year, please don’t worry, we are working hard to find solutions that will work for you.
+Whether you are worried that you might not be able to get the A level result you expected, or anxious that you may not be able to travel to Buckingham for the start of the new academic year, please don’t worry: we are developing solutions now that will work for you.

-We will continue to provide you with updated information via this page.
-However, if you have an immediate concern or question please contact our friendly Admissions team, who are here to help:
+We will continue to provide you with updated information on this page.
+If you have an immediate concern or question please contact our friendly Admissions team, who are here to help:

 I recently submitted an application to study at the University of Buckingham.
 Will it still be assessed?